Volker Hesse: Life

 He took acting lessons with Will Quadflieg and then worked as an assistant to theatre directors such as Leopold Lindtberg and Hans Hollmann.
 His own first productions followed at the Vienna "Café Theatre", at the "Rampe" in Bern and at "Die Claque" at Baden.
 During the mid-1970s he was staging productions at venues such as the City Theatres in Bern and Trier, along with the Munich Kammerspiele (theatre).
 In 1979 Hesse became a member of the directing team at the recently opened new Düsseldorfer Schauspielhaus (theatre) where his productions included Graser's "Widow burning" (1980), Lessing's "Nathan the Wise" (1983) and "Henry, or the Pain of Fantasy" (1985) by Tankred Dorst.
 In 1985 he was invited to stage Arthur Schnitzler's Professor Bernhardi at the Berliner Theatertreffen drama festival.
 After 1985 there followed a period of freelance directing, taking in, among other venues, the Bavarian National Theatre in Munich and the Maxim Gorki Theater in Berlin.

 In 1993, together with Stephan Müller, he took over at the New Market Theatre in Zürich.
 They remained in charge till 1999.
 Hesse's original production of "Sekten" (1995) and Top Dogs (1997) were invited to be part of the Berliner Theatertreffen drama festival.
 Müller then moved on to Vienna while Hesse returned to freelance work for a couple of years.
 In 2001 he took over as "Intendant" (director) at the Maxim Gorki Theater in Berlin, holding the appointment till the end of the 2006 season.
 In 2008, and again in 2012, he was in charge of the William Tell Theatre Festival ("Tellspiele") at Altdorf.
 He also produced Thomas Hürlimann's "Deadline" ("Stichtag") at the Lucerne "Südpol Culture House" Theatre.

-During the twentiy-first century Volker Hesse's theatrical work has been undertaken almost entirely in German speaking central Switzerland, and in 2010 he was honoured with the Swiss Hans-Reinhart-Ring theatrical award.
+During the twenty-first century Volker Hesse's theatrical work has been undertaken almost entirely in German speaking central Switzerland, and in 2010 he was honoured with the Swiss Hans-Reinhart-Ring theatrical award.

 Volker Hesse was hired as director for the Gotthard Base Tunnel inauguration ceremony of June 1, 2016.
 The controversial opening ceremony was described as "disturbing", "demonic" and akin to a depiction of a "sex-orgy".